 - Professional approach when dealing with stakeholders.

-- Ability to interact effectively with clients.
+- Ability to interact effectively with Individuals supported.

 - Ability to work effectively with others.